How to Get Temporary Car and Campervan Insurance for Backpackers

 - Third-party covers the cost of damages to just the other vehicles involved in the accident.

-- Third-party fire and theft as well as the third party cover explained above, third-party fire and theft also cover your own vehicle if stolen or damaged by fire.
+- Third-party fire and theft, (usually combined with third-party cover explained above) also cover your own vehicle if stolen or damaged by fire.

 By “who” we mean you can insure either a driver or a vehicle.